Writer, Director, Acting Coach, Producer

 Cheryl created the long-running series Forbidden Kiss LIVE which played monthly at Stage Left Studio, and for which she regularly wrote sketches for herself and other cast members.
 She has directed over 60 plays and solo shows, including those of award-winning playwright/performers Joe Hutcheson and Frank Blocker.

 She closed her NYC theater in 2015, and embarked on her “Love and Work Tour”, traveling around the US for three years, visiting friends and directing shows, visiting national parks, designing websites, and gardening.
 In 2016, she directed Good People, at Bas Bleu Theatre in Ft.
 Collins, CO.
 In 2016, she directed and performed in The Real Machiavelli, by Monica Bauer, at the 13th Street Repertory Theater in NYC.
 In 2018, she performed in and directed Boeing Boeing, also at Bas Bleu, in Ft.
 Collins, and another production of The Real Machiavelli, this time in Tucson, AZ.
-She continued teaching her Writing Your Heart Out workshop online, and now also teaches acting and writing in Sonoma County.
-Now she practices her theater crafts in Sonoma County, CA.
+She continued teaching her Writing Your Heart Out workshop online.

-She’s Producing Artistic Director for the LIVE@6thStreet series at 6th Street Playhouse in Santa Rosa.
-Cheryl produces and sometimes performs in shows in the 99-seat black box theater there.
+She’s now Producing Artistic Director for the LIVE@6thStreet series at 6th Street Playhouse in Santa Rosa, and sometimes performs in shows in the 99-seat black box theater there.
 She also teaches three workshops – two for actors and another for writers.

 Cheryl’s interview with Gerry Fialka LIVE on YouTube, April 10, 2022

 Beth Bongar – Jews Don’t Join the Circus

 River Huston – Sex, Cellulite and Large Farm Equipment

 Cheryl Smallman – Dreamless